named-data/cnl-cpp/INSTALL.md

 The steps to install the prerequisites are the same as to build and install NDN-CPP.
 Please see https://github.com/named-data/ndn-cpp/blob/master/INSTALL.md .

+[Ubuntu only] After installing NDN-CPP, be sure to update the path to the shared libraries using `sudo /sbin/ldconfig` .

 Build
 =====
 (These are instructions to build CNL-CPP.
 To do development of CNL-CPP code and update the build system, see Development.)